aa-fiu-classes/tcn-6430-web/lab-3-openvpn.md

 #### 4.2.
 Take a deep breath

-At this point, we almost done with the server part of the configuration.
-Dealing with keys is not quite easy and so far, we just configured CA, created a key signed by CA for the server to use, and generated the key that we will use to encrypt traffic between server and clients.
-We haven't yet touched VPN, system, or client configuration.
+At this point, we are almost done with the server part of the configuration.
+Dealing with keys is not quite easy and, so far, we just configured the CA, created a key signed by the CA for the server to use, and generated the key that we will use to encrypt the traffic between the server and clients.
+We have not yet touched the VPN configuration, system updates, or client configuration.

 So.
 Deep breath, and move to the next step.